Frequently Asked Questions

 If you change jobs, the pension you’ve built up so far stays in your old pension pot and remains invested.
 You won’t lose the money, and it will continue to grow (or fall) with investment performance until you access it at retirement.

-Your new employer will usually set up a new pension scheme for you, and both you and your employer can start making contributions into that.
+If you join your new employer's pension scheme, your future contributions will be made to that scheme, separate from your old pension scheme.
 In some cases, you may be able to combine pensions by transferring your old pot into your new one, but this depends on the provider and any transfer charges.

 When you reach retirement, you can usually take up to 25% of your pension pot as a tax-free lump sum.
 The rest can be used in different ways to provide an income throughout retirement, depending on your needs and preferences.